swcarpentry/make-novice/index.md

 >
 > In this lesson we use Make from the Unix Shell.
 Some previous
 > experience with using the shell to list directories, create, copy,
-> remove and list files and directories, and run simple scripts would
+> remove and list files and directories, and run simple scripts is
-> be useful.
+> necessary.

 > ## Getting ready {.getready}
 >